top of page

 Always Be Thanking

-Thank everyone for everything.
-Donors for gifts (including gifts in-kind), volunteers for their contributions of time and talent), fans for their loyalty, constituents for being change-makers, board and committee members for their guidance, etc.
+Thank everyone for everything!
+Donors for gifts (including gifts in-kind), volunteers for their contributions of time and talent, fans for their loyalty, constituents for being change-makers, and board and committee members for their guidance, etc.

 Be Specific

-Ditch the boilerplate and thank the donor for their specific contribution and explain the exact effect/impact of it on your organization.
+Ditch the boilerplate!
+Thank the donor for their specific contribution and explain its exact effect on your organization.
 Include details about how their gift will be used.
-“Providing lunch for our staff really conveyed to all of us how much you care.”
-“Tiering up your gift despite the financial difficulties you and your husband are experiencing is humbling.
-It shows your virtuous and caring heart and it moves me to see you putting others first like this.”
-“Your gift to our technology fund will allow us to upgrade the security cameras and prevent another break-in, keeping our staff and volunteers safe.”
+For example, “Providing lunch for our staff really conveyed to all of us how much you care.”
+Or, “Tiering up your gift despite the financial difficulties you and your husband are experiencing is humbling.
+It shows your virtuous and caring heart, and it moves me to see you putting others first like this.”
+Another example could be, “Your gift to our technology fund will allow us to upgrade the security cameras and prevent another break-in, keeping our staff and volunteers safe.”

 From the Hand and the Heart